RickWeber/100-days-of-code/r1-log.md

 what prices people have and b) try to keep items in stock to sell.

 #### Actually, let's take a quick break...

+Okay, I've had a think and I'm realizing a few things, most importantly, that the model needs time.

+Agents should decide to either buy with the intent to consume, or buy with the intent to sell at a higher price later.

+This is going to make utility harder.
+I might have to look through my textbooks to figure this out.
+Agents will be asking about their expected utility, and that can't be as simple as getting utility for everything they own because they might be planning on selling most of it.

+Maybe I drop the utility() method and just have agents try to maximize how much numeraire they get.

+### R1D7 - 2020-08-04 (next day update)

+Big storm yesterday led to a blackout.
+I did some more work on paper, so I'm counting the day as a success overall.

+### R1D8 - 2020-08-05

+Each agent has the following key attributes:
+* a PPF (what they're capable of producing)
+* a vector or prices (possibly more than one, or a vector of average prices plus a vector of variance of prices)
+* a buy/sell plan vector
+i.e. for each product, what is the probability the agent goes out to try to buy it (in order to consume), or that they intend to buy or produce it in order to sell to someone else.

+Here's a simple step() function:
+Choose a good.
+If the plan is to sell that good, then find a trading partner and either buy from them (if their price is low enough) or sell to them (if their price is high enough)
+If the plan is to buy the good, then make them an offer and let them decide which good they'll accept in exchange (based on their price vector) Then update the plan (the buy/sell vector, price info, etc.)

+I'll come back to this later.
+Or maybe I'll push the rest of today's work to tomorrow.
+We'll see how I feel after class.